lambda-dom/weidu_library/weidu_library/docs/libraries/naming.md

 `initialize_namespaces`

+This function is idempotent, so it is safe to call it more than oince to guarantee initialization.

 `get_spell_namespaces RET path`

 Return the (full) `path` of the master namespaces table.
 FAIL's if the file does not exist.